ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/etl/add-etl.dotnet.markdown

 ### Connection String for Raven ETL

 **Secure servers**
-To connect a secure RavenDB server you need to export the certificate from the source server and install it into the destination server.
+To connect a secure RavenDB server you need to [export the certificate](../../../../server/security/authentication/certificate-management) from the source server and install it into the destination server.
-The `.pfx` certificate can be found in your server installation folder.
 Be sure that the node definition in the connection string has the "s" in https:

 {CODE raven_etl_connection_string@ClientApi\Operations\AddEtl.cs /}